Finite phase coherence time of a bosonic quantum field at the Boltzmann equilibrium: Abstract

 \section{Abstract}

-A quantitative quantum field approach for a very weakly interacting, dilute Bose gas is presented.
-Within the presented model, which assumes the constraint of particle number conservation at constant average energy in the canonical ensemble, both coherent oscillations, as well as decay times of quantum coherence for a quantum field created by the atomic cloud of a Bose-Einstein condensate, are modeled simultaneously by a unique complex time variable and two different characteristic frequencies for the oscillation and decoherence of the field.
-Within the present theory, it is illustrated that the occurrence of coherence and a macroscopic ground state population has its origin in finite coherence times of the ensemble of quantum particles in the Bose gas, which - in contrast to the incoherent interactions between the different particles - leads to the preparation of a thermodynamically stable many-body quantum state with coherent superpositions of discrete and quantized condensate and non-condensate atom number states at constant total atom number.
+A quantitative quantum field approach with non-local order parameters is presented for a very weakly interacting, dilute Bose gas.
+Within the presented model, which assumes the constraint of particle number conservation at constant average energy in the canonical ensemble, it is shown that both coherent oscillations, as well as decay times of quantum coherence for the forward and backward propagating components of the quantum field created by the atomic cloud of a very weakly interacting Bose-Einstein condensate, are defined by a unique time variable.
+Within the present numerical theory, a quantitative estimate for the unit time scale for time propagation of a particle in a very weakly interacting Bose gas is derived from the coherence time of the wave field and it is illustrated that this time scale defines a unit time for transitions between different realizations of the Boltzmann equilibrium as defined by the maximum entropy from the vanishing of the chemical potential.